-Malika Haqq& O.T.
+Malika Haqq & O.T.
 Genasis Welcome A Baby Boy, Share First Photo

 “He’s perfect!!!!
 We can’t wait to meet him!
 Love you so much!!!”
 Kim Kardashian commented.

-Haqq announced that she was expecting baby Ace back in September 2019.
-The Keeping Up with the Kardashians star had shared that she had wanted a baby for a long time prior to finding out she was pregnant.
+Haqq first announced in September 2019 that she was expecting baby Ace.
+The Keeping Up with the Kardashians star had shared that she had wanted to become a mother for a long time prior to finding out she was pregnant.
 She even admitted to freezing her eggs before she found out she was pregnant last year.

-During her pregnancy, Haqq decided to hold off on sharing who the father of her child is on social media.
+During her pregnancy, Haqq decided to hold off on sharing the identity of the child’s father on social media.
 She revealed during her baby shower in February that O.T. is Ace’s father.
 The pair dated for two years before breaking up in June 2019.
-Although the couple isn’t together, Haqq shared back on Instagram that they have been doing everything they can to ensure Haqq had a healthy pregnancy.
+Although the couple isn’t together, Haqq said back on Instagram that they have been doing everything they can to ensure she had a healthy pregnancy.
 She said the rapper has been by her side during doctor visits and any other events that pertain to their child.

 “My priority over the past few months has been to nurture and protect my unborn child.
-Our baby would not be who he is without his father and I thank God for the spirit that grows inside of me,” Haqq shared.
+Our baby would not be who he is without his father and I thank God for the spirit that grows inside of me,” she shared.
 “Only thing that matters, we are Baby Flores parents.”

 O.T. has another child from a previous relationship.